ilektron/vivint-2gig-home-sec/README.md

 # Re-using vivint equipment
 ## Introduction

 Vivint provides decent hardware that is more often than not locked into their proprietary ecosystem.
-Here you will find information that outlines how to use vivint equipment with different services
+Here you will find information that outlines how to use Vivint equipment with different services

-## Doorbell Camera

 ## Vivotek Cameras